Setting Up Shop

 Of the options we have already discussed a home office to run your nutrition private practice is likely the least expensive option.
 If you have extra space in your home then a home office is pretty easy to set up as well.
 Plus, you have access to all the comforts of home while running your kick-ass private practice and making a fantastic living.

-Due to the fact that you own the home you can control the presentation, look and feel of your office.
-Also there is no commute to and from an office saving you loads of time, money and potential aggravation.
+Due to the fact that you own the home, you can control the presentation, look and feel of your office.
+Also, there is no commute to and from an office saving you loads of time, money, and potential aggravation.

 Drawbacks of a Home Office

 Looks pretty perfect, right?
-Sounds like a prefect scenario where you can have your cake and eat it too.
+Sounds like a perfect scenario where you can have your cake and eat it too.
 Right?
 Well, kinda sorta.
 A home office unfortunately does not come without drawbacks.
 Let’s examine the important ones.

 When you start working from home as opposed to being in an office, the strict lines between your work and your personal life can become blurred.
 After all, you’re in a comfortable and familiar environment.
-This might prompt you to lose focus and default to your day-to-day personal home stuff rather than be concentrating at your job.
+This might prompt you to lose focus and default to your day-to-day personal home stuff rather than concentrating on your job.

-Also issues of privacy and confidentiality might arise.
+Also, issues of privacy and confidentiality might arise.
 Confidentiality in health care refers to the obligation of professionals who have access to patient records or communication to hold that information in confidence.
 It is important that no matter where your office is that you always protect the confidentiality of your patients and their records.
-This might entail sound proofing your office as well as making sure all confidential paperwork is locked away when you’re not in your office.
-You may also need a password- encrypted computer to further safeguard your patient’s records.
+This might entail soundproofing your office as well as making sure all confidential paperwork is locked away when you’re not in your office.
+You may also need a password-encrypted computer to further safeguard your patient’s records.

-Also keep in mind while this often less formal setting can benefit some types of clients, it is not appropriate for everyone.
+Also, keep in mind while this often less formal setting can benefit some types of clients, it is not appropriate for everyone.
 Matters like parking, entrances, waiting areas, bathrooms, etc. are usually clearly defined in a traditional office setting.
 However, when your home becomes your office the setting becomes much more complex.

 Therefore, in addition to the nutritional counseling you provide your patient, you must educate them on how you expect them to behave in your home.
 Your patients need to be informed of your boundaries in your home office and respect them.
-They must honor instructions in regard to where to park and which entrance, waiting area or bathroom to use.
+They must honor instructions in regard to where to park and which entrance, waiting area, or bathroom to use.
 This adds a whole new level of mandated communication between yourself and your patients.

-Also keep in mind in the home office, a client may encounter family members or pets and may overhear personal or phone conversations by members of the dietitian’s family.
-Thus, for some dietitian this may seem like an intrusion into their private sacred space.
+Also, keep in mind in the home office, a client may encounter family members or pets and may overhear personal or phone conversations by members of the dietitian’s family.
+Thus, for some dietitians, this may seem like an intrusion into their private sacred space.
 Therefore, I would highly encourage you to think long and hard about all variables these variables when entertaining the idea of running your practice out of your home.